Tina Weirather: Personal life

 Born in Vaduz, Weirather is the daughter of former World Cup ski racers Harti Weirather of Austria and Hanni Wenzel of Liechtenstein (and the niece of Andreas Wenzel).
 Her mother Hanni won two overall World Cup titles (1978, 1980) and two Olympic gold medals (1980), four Olympic medals overall; uncle Andreas won the men's overall World Cup title in 1980 and 2 Olympic medals.
 Her father Harti won the season title in downhill in 1981 and was world champion in 1982.

-Weirather currently resides in Gamprin and has dual citizenship in Liechtenstein and Austria.

-She is a keen fan of Liechtenstein football club Vaduz.
+Weirather married Swiss radio host Fabio Nay in September 2022.
+The couple have a son, Lio, born in January 2024.